-This week Wittenborg University of Applied Sciences officially turned 30 years old!
+This week WUAS officially turned 30 years old!

 Students and staff celebrated the milestone event on Thursday at its 3 European locations in Apeldoorn, Amsterdam and Vienna.
 A formal celebration will follow on 10 November, with a gala evening at the Apeldoorn city hall, in the company of stakeholders from the business community, government and diplomatic circles, befitting its international status.
 Many well-wishes were received from around the world.